 Test articles safely delivered to wind tunnel with omni-drive system

-At the NASA Glenn Research Center in Cleveland, Ohio, wind tunnel testing is a constant.
+Wind tunnel testing is a constant at the NASA Glenn Research Center in Cleveland, Ohio.
 So is the fact that the fully assembled test articles for certain test facilities can weigh up to 24,000 lbs.
 Moving these complex builds is certainly no simple task.

-And a recent discovery at the 10×10 Supersonic Wind Tunnel Facility added to these challenges.
-A portion of the floor that this hardware moves over from the buildup area to the test section didn’t have an adequate load rating.
+A recent discovery at the 10×10 Supersonic Wind Tunnel Facility added to these challenges.
+A portion of the floor that this hardware moved from the buildup area to the test section didn’t have an adequate load rating.
 This was due to excessive point loads that the original casters imposed.

 GETTING EVEN WEIGHT DISTRIBUTION ON TRACK.

-The maximum overall weight of the equipment and test article needed to be distributed efficiently.
-The current constraints picked up the assembled pieces via a drive screw lift mechanism and then turned via a motorized tug to get everything into the proper position.
+The maximum weight of the equipment and test article needed to be distributed efficiently.
+The current constraints picked up the assembled pieces via a halo drive system screw lift mechanism.
+And then turned via a motorized tug to get everything into the proper position.

 This was not an elegant process by any means.
 Additional manual labor was required to get the test article perfectly aligned in the wind tunnel test section for installation.
 If a solution to remedy the problem wasn’t found, they could no longer safely move completed test articles to the supersonic wind tunnel test section.

-This would mean that test articles would have to be brought up to the wind tunnel test section in smaller, more manageable pieces and then assembled.
+This would mean test articles must be brought to the wind tunnel test section in smaller, more manageable pieces and assembled.
 As a result, the installation would take longer to complete, and fewer tests could be performed in a given calendar year.
 That is not a best-case scenario, as strict timetables for testing always present numerous challenges like cost.

 OMNI DIRECTIONAL DRIVE SYSTEM

-The answer to this dilemma presented itself through the development of the Omni Directional Drive System (ODDS), an innovative platform developed by Conceptual Innovations and Caster Concepts.
+The answer to this dilemma presented itself through developing the Omni Directional Drive System (ODDS), an innovative platform developed by Conceptual Innovations and Caster Concepts.